UFO Travel Calculator

 The mystery around the Unidentified Aerial Phenomenon (UAPs) or UFOs has deepened as the Pentagon declared that the technologically advanced UFOs are.
 The assessment report on UFOs aims to destigmatize the reporting process with a developed mechanism.
 However, the report deepens the mystery behind, with the UAPs identified to have displayed abrupt maneuvers and speeds without any perceptible propulsion!
 Now that the report is here, we bring you a tool that gives you the control to design some UFOs.

 The calculator puts you in the creator’s shoes and helps you through the initial phase of the aircraft designing process, showing you how to learn and build these fast-moving flying objects and explore their performance.
 The calculator makes reasonable assumptions to focus on critical areas such as the shapes and propulsion systems.
 You can either build one UFO or compare the performance between any two designs by the means of speed, traveling time, and notes on the enthralling experience.
 Read on to understand how you can explore these flying objects.

 The story of UFOs

-From the Foo fighters during the World War II, to thein the late 40s, history is full of Unidentified Flying Objects (UFOs) encounters across the globe.
+From the Foo fighters during World War II to thein the late 40s, history is full of Unidentified Flying Objects (UFOs) encounters across the globe.
 Most encounters were investigated and turned out to be weather balloons, astronomical objects, and other natural phenomena.
 At the height of the Cold War, special teams of the United States Air Force (USAF), such as , investigated UFO sighting reports.